Asterizm-Protocol/asterizm-contracts-evm/DOCS.md

 The Translator Contract can be executed in either a strict sequential mode or a parallel mode.
 In the strict sequential mode, the Nonce Contract is utilized to ensure that a separate nonce is counted for each user who initiates the transaction and for each Asrterism-compatible application.
 In the parallel execution mode, the client server is responsible for maintaining the order of transactions.

 ## Key Variables
-- `endpoint`: The address of the Initializer Contract
+- `initializer`: The address of the Initializer Contract
-- `relayer`: The address of the relayer responsible for this particular blockchain
+- `relayers`: List of relayers address responsible for this particular blockchain
-- `owner`: The address of the contract owner
-- `chainsMap`: Available chains map
+- `chains`: Available chains map
 - `localChainId`: Local chain ID

 ## Key Methods
-- `send`: Sends a message to another blockchain (initiate event for Asterizm translator)
+- `sendMessage`: Sends a message to another blockchain (initiate event for Asterizm translator)
-- `translateMessage`: Translates a message from a relay into the Initializer Contract
+- `transferMessage`: Translates a message from a relay into the Initializer Contract
-- `translateEncodedMessage`: Translates an encrypted message from the relay to the Initializer Contract.
+- `transferEncodedMessage`: Translates an encrypted message from the relay to the Initializer Contract.

-_Note_: The differences between `translateMessage` and `translateEncodedMessage` is in the `_isEncoded` parameter, which is passed from the client contract.
+_Note_: The differences between `transferMessage` and `transferEncodedMessage` is in the `_isEncoded` parameter, which is passed from the client entity (initializer address).

 # Initializer Contract